Conformal dynamics at infinity for groups with contracting elements: Introduction

-As a corollary, Gardiner-Masur boundary and Roller boundary are examples of convergence boundary with finite difference relation, see Lemmas \ref{Roller} and \ref{GMBdryConvergence} for relevant properties.
-Thurston boundary is not a quotient of the Gardiner-Masur boundary, but is also convergence. \begin{thm}[=\ref{ThurstonBdryContractive}] The Thurston boundary $\bTh$ is convergence, with respect to the above Kaimanovich-Masur partition, so that the set of non-pinched points contains $\minf$. \end{thm}
+Our next result says that Thurston boundary is also a convergence boundary for Teichm\"uller space endowed with Teichm\"uller metric.
+By a result of \cite{Walsh19}, Thurston boundary is actually the horofunction boundary of the Teichm\"uller space endowed with Thurston's Lipschitz metric.
+The following result proved in Theorem \ref{ThurstonBdryContractive} is thus not derived as a corollary from Theorem \ref{ContractiveThm1}. \begin{thm} The Thurston boundary $\bTh$ is a convergence boundary, with respect to the above Kaimanovich--Masur partition, so that the set of non-pinched points contains the set of uniquely ergodic points. \end{thm}

-If $\U$ is a hyperbolic space, the finite difference relation can be shown to be closed, so the quotient is a Hausdorff space, homeomorphic to the Gromov boundary.
-In general, $[\bX]$ may be neither Hausdorff nor second countable, which cause the topological and measure theoretical issues.
-To remedy this situation, we shall consider the quotient of the so-called \textit{Myrberg points} and their relative \textit{conical points}.
-Both notions are analogous to and motivated by the corresponding ones in a convergence group action.
+As fore-mentioned in Examples \ref{ConvBdryEx3}, the reduced horofunction boundary of a hyperbolic space is metrizable.
+In general, the reduced $[\hU]$ of a metric space may be neither Hausdorff nor second countable.
+This leads to technical issues in the topological and measure theoretical applications using convergence boundary.